Azure/azure-sdk-for-android/sdk/communication/azure-communication-common/README.md

 CommunicationTokenCredential userCredential = new CommunicationTokenCredential(tokenRefreshOptions);
 ```

-### Creating a credential that refreshes proactively
+### Creating a credential that refreshes proactively with a Callable

 Optionally, you can enable proactive token refreshing where a fresh token will be acquired as soon as the
 previous token approaches expiry.
-Using this method, your requests are less likely to be blocked to acquire a fresh token:
+Using this method, your requests are less likely to be blocked to acquire a fresh token.

 ```java
 CommunicationTokenRefreshOptions tokenRefreshOptions = new CommunicationTokenRefreshOptions(tokenRefresher)